Victoria BC Inner Harbour is one of the busiest harbours in the world – and one of the most beautiful!

 Follow the causeway towards the Robert Bateman centre and you’ll soon find yourself on the David Foster Harbour Pathway which will take you to Fisherman’s Wharf and beyond to Ogden Point and along Dallas Road.

 If you follow the causeway towards downtown, you will discover Ship Point.
-As of 2019 the area is being developed with a vision of becoming a waterfront park, festival and event site.
+The area is being developed with a vision of becoming a waterfront park, festival and event site.
 It has long been home to markets and temporary viewing for annual events such as the Dragon Boat Festival held in August.
 Now it becomes more permanent.
 The development to the area includes improvements to the infrastructure, ensuring an enjoyable waterfront experience for years to come.

 If you follow the walkway beyond Ship Point, you can cross the Johnson Street Bridge (also known as the blue bridge), onto the West Bay Walkway and past the Victoria International Marina.